Weaving Yarns: Decolonising Curatorial Practices

 - 1. This program is free to take part in.

-- 2. Lunch will be provided on each day of the program.
+- 2. Tea/Coffee, Snacks and Lunch will be provided on each day of the program.

 Registration Close Date: